 Briefly, third-person learning focuses on “them” and “it” out there (research and topics) to understand an objective view of content.
 Second-person learning focuses on “you” and “this” to process my experiences from a subjective view.
 First-person learning focuses on “I” to witness “my” learning first-hand, inseparably, as both content and process from an intersubjective view.

-This intersubjective view focuses in the world, as-lived, interacting with other intersubjective minds.
-The world reveals discoveries – intimate and immediate – that disclose me to myself.
+This intersubjective view focuses on who we are, as-lived, interacting with other intersubjective minds.
+The world reveals discoveries – intimate and immediate – that disclose parts of me to myself.
 This learning – reductively referred to as transformative – involves much translation and integration to distinguish and organize the “being” that we are by unpacking previous learning that has defined who we are.

 These four domains of development support an aspect of learning as it occurs in each domain.
-Waking Up supports increasing awareness by practicing mindfulness; Growing Up expands agency by increasing responsibility; Cleaning Up integrates self by investigating shadow work; and, Showing Up enhances performance by engaging action.
+Waking Up supports increasing awareness by practicing mindful contemplation; Growing Up expands agency by increasing responsibility; Cleaning Up integrates the many dimensions of our “self” by investigating shadow work; and, Showing Up enhances performance by engaging action.

 Created by Integral theorist, Ken Wilber, I offer this framework as a context through which to process learning not as content to understand.
 When embraced and internalized, each domain offers a way to explore and engage learning from a part of an integral whole.
 Often an opening in one domain provokes action in another.
 If we constitute our lives from these four domains of development, we will find unexpected growth.

-WAKING UP = this area increases awareness, which involves questioning frames of reference and worldviews.
-The learning within this domain involves mindfulness to tune into a “direct experience” of the moment to expand emotional, physical and social awareness.
-Practice over time will expand capacity to include a new view and direct view of reality.
+WAKING UP = this area increases awareness, which involves observing and questioning assumptions, frames of reference and worldviews.
+The learning within this domain involves mindful contemplation to tune in and “experience” the moment and to deepen emotional, mental, physical and social awareness.
+Practice over time will expand capacity to include a new view and a direct view of reality.
 At each domain of learning we will wake up; in a sense, we never stop waking up, and so Waking Up also requires observing items newly even if they look familiar.

-CLEANING UP = In this domain, we become a warrior for freeing ourselves from concealed constraints.
+CLEANING UP = In this domain, we become a warrior for freeing ourselves from concealed constraints, and fixed patterns.
 Cleaning Up involves the courage to own our WHOLE self: to integrate our individual past, our history (heritage/culture/nationality), and to examine our shadow self.
 The Jungian shadow is composed of the dark and unknown aspects of personality.
 It can be both positive or negative; most focus on those negative, repressed, or primal aspects.
 (See video by Jack Kornfield.)

 With realization and practice, our shadow can become the fuel for our commitments.
 But first, we confront our own ego – self-destructive habits, incomplete items, and areas of unworkability in our lives.
 Experiencing insights in this area can lead back into Growing Up to upgrade our disciplines, practices, and structures.